Laser Engraving and Marking

-- Thermally induces surface cracks (marking glass)
+- Thermally induced surface cracks (glass)

-as small as 20-micron height with smallest stroke width from 6 microns and engraving down to 0.1″ deep.
-Working area can be as big as 18X24″.
-Our lasers have X/Y/Z stages and rotary indexers integrated to hold positional tolerances of +/- .001″.
-Logos and text can be machined on flat, cylindrical, and curved surfaces.
+as small as 20-microns in height with our smallest stroke width being 6 microns at an engraved depth of 0.1″ or deeper.
+Our typical working area is up to 18”X24″, which can be extended to fit your needs.
+We employ X/Y/Z micropositioning stages and rotary indexers integrated to hold positional tolerances of greater than +/- .001″.
+Logos and text can be machined on flat, cylindrical, and/or curved surfaces.